 Zorro fans have long looked for ways to collect the adventures of Zorro.
 Several VHS tapes were released in the past, but fans hoping for a complete set of episodes instead had to rely on old tapes copied off The Disney Channel.
 In 2004, the complete first season was released in France in a boxed set of DVDs, as described here.
 American audiences, though, were seemingly thwarted in their pursuit of DVD copies of the series.
 Letter writing campaigns and petitions failed to sway the Disney executives, and year after year Zorro remained conspicuously absent from the the Disney Home Video catalog.

 Happily, this changed in August 2006 with the release of Zorro episodes from The Disney Movie Club.
-These DVDs are only available to members of the Club and are not available in stores.
+These DVDs were only available to members of the Club and were not available in stores.
 Each contains eight episodes of the series.
 As with the French versions, these are the colorized versions.

 Let's take a look at the DVDs.
 Here's a look at the cover, insert and disk of the first two volumes: